Fargo Marathon: History

 The race was founded and run by Mark Knutson at a time when local races were becoming more prominent as tourist attractions, but also as places where cities could build associations as being health-focused communities.
 The races also offered showcasing opportunities for area athletes that otherwise would have to travel elsewhere to have their talent recognized.

 In the second year, the race weekend drew runners from 46 states, three countries, and had an estimated economic impact of a $1.5 million boost to the local businesses and charities.
 The half marathon was one of the most popular events, drawn nearly 2,000 runners.
 It also spawned a collaboration with the Lake Agassiz Arts Council, which sponsored a Native-focused "Herd About the Prairie" art exhibition.
 The exhibition placed a collection of 39 decorated buffalo sculptures (the size of real buffalo) throughout the marathon course.

 In 2010, Runner's World reported the race held a high entry-fee-to-value quality.

-As the race progressed in years, it maintained a reputation for being flat, fast, supportive, and loud (with the dozens of bands throughout the course, including rock, dance, oldies, Native drumming—and yes, polka).
+As the race progressed in years, it maintained a reputation for being flat, fast, supportive, and loud (with the dozens of bands throughout the course, including rock, dance, oldies, Native drumming, and polka).
 It has grown in numbers to more than 20,000 runners.
 The pre-race convention brings food, businesses and speakers to the event center for the thousands of runners and spectators.
 By 2014, the prize money for first place had also increased to $1,400, with multiple other prizes for top competitors.

 In 2019, Knutson sold the race to Rugged Races, though Knutson stayed on as the race director.

 In 2020, the first known case of the COVID-19 virus appeared in North Dakota on March 11.
 Within two days, the country began shutting down, and North Dakota issued a state of emergency.
-The marathon was rescheduled, but due to the rising number of cases in summer of 2020, it was clear the marathon could not continue.
-The race was canceled, with all registrants given the option of a refund, a postponement to 2021, or running the race on their own course and time.
+The marathon was rescheduled, but due to the rising number of cases in summer of 2020, it was cancelled.
+All registrants were given the option of a refund, a postponement to 2021, or running the race on their own course and time.